jwshartle/S3T2TM2/Design Doc.md

 **_Preconditions:_**

--   Task name must already exist in database
+Task name must already exist in database
--   User must be assigned to project containing task
+User must be assigned to project containing task

 **_Postconditions:_**

--   Task table should be updated in database
+Task table should be updated in database

 **_Flow of events:_**

--   ® User presses ‘Add Note’ button on task card
+→User presses ‘Add Note’ button on task card
--   ¬ System opens ‘New Note’ page in GUI
+←System opens ‘New Note’ page in GUI
--   ® User enters new task note, clicks “Add Note”
+→User enters new task note, clicks “Add Note”
--   ¬ Task tables updated in database
+←Task tables updated in database
--   ¬ System notifies users assigned to task of new note
+←System notifies users assigned to task of new note

 ### **Use Case #20: Add user to task**